kapicorp/kapitan/README.md

 [![Build Status](https://travis-ci.org/deepmind/kapitan.svg?branch=master)](https://travis-ci.org/deepmind/kapitan)

-a tool to manage kubernetes configuration using jsonnet templates
+A tool to manage kubernetes configuration using jsonnet templates

-Kapitan is a command line tool for declaring, instrumenting and documenting infrastructure with the goal of writing reusable components in Kubernetes whilst avoiding duplication and promoting conventions and patterns for extensibility.
+Kapitan is a command line tool for declaring, instrumenting and documenting infrastructure with the goal of writing reusable components in Kubernetes whilst avoiding duplication and promoting patterns for extensibility.